kubecost/docs/apis/monitoring-apis/external-costs-api.md

 # External Costs API

+{% hint style="info" %}
+External Costs can only be queried after you have configured at least one external service with Kubecost.
+You can learn how to integrate Datadog through this method in our [External Costs](/using-kubecost/navigating-the-kubecost-ui/external-costs.md#enabling-external-costs) doc.
+{% endhint %}

 {% swagger method="get" path="/model/customCost/timeseries" baseUrl="http://<your-kubecost-address>" summary="External Costs API summary query" %}
 {% swagger-description %}
 Samples costs of connected third party services